SchumacherFM/magento1-pictureperfect/README.md

 Magento PicturePerfect Module
 =============================

-PicturePerfect enables the Magento backend user to asynchronously upload multiple photos for different products via drag and drop.
+PicturePerfect enables the Magento backend user to asynchronously upload multiple photos for different products via drag and drop in the backend catalog product grid.

 PicturePerfect bypasses all PHP based file upload limitations.
 The only limit is the speed and performance of your computer and of course the upload rate of your internet connection.